guillaumepiot/cotidia-cms-base/cmsbase/docs/templates.md

 Base
 ----

-The base html is copied from Murtaugh's html5reset.org, and is located in 'templates/base.html'
+The base html is copied from Tim Murtaugh's html5reset.org, and is located in 'templates/base.html'

 Page blocks: